 What can I do to prevent high levels of phosphates in my pond?

 Top up with rainwater.
 Rainwater is generally safe to use and if it runs via a storage tank, most debris will be settled out.
-However, ponds with higher stocks of fish should also be occasionally filled with tap water (using a dechlorinating treatment), as tap water adds some essential hardness to the water – which is missing from rain water.
+However, ponds with higher stocks of fish should also be occasionally filled with tap water (using a dechlorinating treatment), as tap water can add some essential hardness* to the water (*minerals which are missing from rain water).

 Do not overfeed fish.
 Use good quality fish foods, and only feed high-protein ‘growth’ formulas during the summer months.
 Some fish foods list the phosphorus levels on the label.
-The best foods have 1% or less; poorly formulated foods can contain more than double this amount.
+Ideally foods should have 1% or less; poorly formulated foods can contain more than double this amount.